 •We believe the Bible was inspired by God and contains all things necessary for salvation.
-When read under inspiration of the Holy Spirit, the Bible is our true rule and guide for both faith (what we believe) and practice (what

-While there are many different expressions of faith within churches around the globe, Chapin UMC seeks to be different from some by holding fast to the truths found within the pages of Holy Scripture and living out a vibrant, contagious, orthodox Christian faith.
+When read under the inspiration of the Holy Spirit, the Bible is our true rule and guide for both faith (what we believe) and While there are many different expressions of faith within churches around the globe, Chapin UMC seeks to be different from some by holding fast to the truths found within the pages of Holy Scripture and living out a vibrant, contagious, orthodox Christian faith.
 Our hope is to be used by God in His work of renewing the local church, so that people from all walks of life will come to saving faith in Jesus and grow in His love.

 Our Core Values